-Poll Workers Kootenai County Elections
+Poll Workers - Kootenai County Elections Department

 You will also be responsible for accurately keeping track of who has voted and for the safe transfer of voted ballots to the Elections Office.
 Other duties include:

-- Setting up and closing down polling places
+Setting up and closing down polling places

-- Ensuring each vote is private
+Ensuring each vote is kept private

-- Contacting the Elections Office with any questions prior to or on Election Day
+Contacting the Elections Office with any questions prior to or on Election Day

 Attending training does not guarantee any further participation.